 - Without India’s participation in a Central Asian-led transport hub for north-south connectivity projects, it would not have been possible for India to establish the 610 km north-south railway link from Chabahar to Zahedan or operate a multi-purpose terminal at Chabahar.

 - The relationship between India and Turkmenistan is crucial to India’s ‘Connect Central Asia’ project.

-- India would have the opportunity to reroute freight cargo from the traditional sea channels to the transcontinental land transport component.
+- India will have the option to divert cargo from the conventional marine channels to the transcontinental land transport element.